This vignette describes functionality for detecting and correcting

 epiprocess

 package.
-These functions is designed to be
+These functions are designed to be

 modular and extendable, so that you can define your own outlier